As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Whenever you gain a Cleric level, you can replace one of your DnD cantrips with another of your choice from the Cleric spell list.
 When you reach Cleric levels four and 10, you learn another cantrip of your choice from the Cleric spell list.

 The table below shows how many spell slots you have to cast your level 1+ spells.
 You regain all expended spell slots when you finish a long rest.
-To start, choose four level-1 spells from the Cleric spell list.
+To start, choose four level-one spells from the Cleric spell list.
 Bless, Cure Wounds, Guiding Bolt, and Shield of Faith are recommended.

 Spell slots per spell level